KALI-THE-HACKER/password-manager-cpp/README.md

 # password-manager-cpp [C++, Windows]
-A simple C++ tool to save passwords in encrypted form with locker feauture, it means, who have the correct username and password, only can use this tool.
+A simple C++ tool to save passwords in encrypted form with locker feature, it means, who have the correct username and password, can only use this tool.

 ## Operating System
 Windows